EvasiveAce/EvasiveAce/README.md

 ### Hi there 👋
-I am currently enrolled into ETSU for Computing, concentrating in Information Technology.
-I am currently working on multiple projects, one including Ninja Ninja Forever, which you can learn more about at the itch.io page linked below.
+I am an ETSU alumni with a BS in Computing!

 Creator of the hit game [Mo Rockets](https://evasiveace.itch.io/mo-rockets)